Francisco Venegas (footballer)

-Francisco Eduardo Venegas Moreno (born 16 July 1998), is a Mexican professional footballer who plays as a defender for Liga MX club Mazatlán.
+Francisco Eduardo Venegas Moreno (born 16 July 1998) is a Mexican professional footballer who plays as a defender for Querétaro.

 International career

 Youth

 Venegas was called up for the 2017 FIFA U-20 World Cup.

 Venegas was called up by Jaime Lozano to participate with the under-23 team at the 2019 Pan American Games, with Mexico winning the third-place match.

 Senior

 Venegas made his senior national team debut under manager Gerardo Martino on 2 October 2019 in a friendly against Trinidad & Tobago.
 He substituted Sebastián Córdova in the 74th minute.